yun-sangho/sprint-review-form/REVIEW.md

 # Example Sprint
 ## Informations
 Please type below your class and name.

-Class: 10
+Class: Put your class here.

-Name: Yun Sangho
+Name: Put your name here.
 ## Objectives
 Check objectives that you acheived throughout this sprint.
 - [x] Illustarate how async javascript works.